urgent-challenge/urgent2026/_pages/track2.md

 #### Validation Data

-The validation data will be available after the validation phase opens, stay tuned.
+The validation data is the MOS dataset from the 1st URGENT challenge served on huggingface.
+The official data preparation scripts includes the preparation of the validation data.

 #### Non-Blind Test Data